mackworth/cTiVo/wiki/Overview.md

 ![](Images/cTiVoScreen.png)
 ## Controls and Buttons

-- **!TiVo Name/Filter TiVo**: In the upper left corner is the name of your TiVo, or if you have more than one, a list of them.
+- **TiVo Name**: In the upper left corner is the name of your TiVo, or if you have more than one, a list of them.
 The default is to display all shows from all TiVos, but if you wish to see only one at a time, you can select it here.
 This control shows the number of shows available on this TiVo.
 - **Video Format**: which lets you choose which video format you'd like cTiVo to use to save the download show.
 Unfortunately, video files are quite large and complicated, and many different formats for video files have evolved over the years.
 Notably, the resolution (number of pixels) can vary dramatically from one use to another.
-More information available here in [Formats](AdvancedTopics#Edit_Formats).
+More information available here in [Formats](Video-Formats.md).
 - **Find**: If you hit Cmd-F (or menu item Edit>Find...), then a "Find" box will appear in the middle of the top bar to let you quickly display a subset of the TiVo show list.
 - **Download Folder**: lets you can choose where the shows will be stored after being downloaded.
 - **Subscribe** and **Download** (or **Add to Queue**) buttons: do the same as dragging the shows to the respective table.
 Just select one or more shows and click the button.